 Snapchat Users by Gender

 There is some difference in the distribution of Snapchat users by gender.
 It seems that the platform is more popular among women.
-Statista reports that, as of January 2019, 60% of users on the platform were female and 38% were male.
+Statista reports that, as of January 2021, 57.4% of users were female, and 40.9% were male.
+This is slightly more balanced than we reported on in a previous version of this post, which showed that in January 2019, 60% of users on the platform were female, and 38% were male.

 Snapchat Usage Statistics: How People Use the Platform

-When it comes to usage, Snapchat gets almost as much attention as Facebook.
-63% of Snapchat users in the Pew Research Center study cited that they use the app on a daily basis.
-The same is true for 74% of Facebook users and 60% of Instagram users.
-Among all Snapchat users, 49% of them use the app several times a day and 14% use it about once a day.
+When it comes to usage, Snapchat gets almost as much attention as Instagram, although less than Facebook.
+61% of Snapchat users in the Pew Research Center study cited above stated that they use the app daily.
+The same is true for 74% of Facebook users and 63% of Instagram users.
+Among all Snapchat users, 46% use the app several times a day, and 15% use it about once a day.

 According to Snapchat, users open their app more than 20 times a day on average.
 They spend an average of 30 minutes using the app and create 3 billion Snaps on a daily basis.
 Based on data obtained by The Daily Beast, Snapchat users sent out an average of 87 million Snaps on a daily basis in 2017.
 These are impressive numbers showcasing just how engaged the user base is.